-On a clear, sunny day you can drive a short distance out of Cape Town to be mesmerized by nature’s own art gallery.
-The following are a few of the best spots around the city to go hunt the natural beauty.
-On an overcast day the flowers will hide their pretty faces, so best to travel when the sun is out.
+The wild unapologetic natural beauty of the Mother City’s flower season has people travelling from all around the world to witness Cape Town in full bloom.
+On a clear, sunny day, you can drive a short distance out of Cape Town city centre to be mesmerized by nature’s own art gallery.
+The following are a few of the best spots around the city to go hunt for the very best views of the Cape wildflowers in full bloom.
+On an overcast day, the flowers will hide their pretty faces, so best to travel when the sun is out.

 Distance: about 20 minutes from the city centre